 How much does a Tummy Tuck cost?

 This question is always foremost in the minds of those considering whether or not to have a tummy tuck.
-For those that are good candidates for a tummy tuck and have done their research and have arrived at the conclusion that they do, indeed, want a tummy tuck, the next question that naturally follows is: “What is the cost of a tummy tuck?”
+For those that are good candidates and have done their research and have arrived at the conclusion that they do, indeed, want a tummy tuck, the next question that naturally follows is: “What is the cost of a tummy tuck?”

 We have outlined the various costs on other pages of this site but will repeat the basic cost breakdown here so you don’t have to jump around.
-When considering a tummy tuck, or any other plastic surgery, the breakdown of the costs are as follows:
+When considering a tummy tuck surgery, or any other plastic surgery, the breakdown of the costs are as follows:

-- The Surgeon Fee: This is what you pay for the surgeon’s time, skill, experience, etc. The more experienced, highly trained and “famous” the surgeon is, the higher this fee will be.
+This is what you pay for the board certified plastic surgeon’s time, skill, experience, etc. The more experienced, highly trained and “famous” the surgeon is, the higher this fee will be.
 Surgeons command high fees because they are so specialized and to gain their expertise takes many years of schooling as well as many years of experience.
 The Surgeon Fee is a cost you should consider “money well spent” as the more you pay (typically) the better surgeon you’ll be working with.
 And given the situation, don’t you want to have the absolute best surgeon doing this work?

 Given the above fees, how does that affect the cost of a Tummy Tuck?

 In 2018, the average cost was $6,253.
 By comparison, nn 2014, the average cost of a Tummy Tuck was $5,493 (American Society of Plastic Surgeons) – so as expected the prices are rising.
 You can use our Cost Estimator to get a more localized estimation as well.